CMS-LUMI-POG/wbmtools/README.md

 ### Example command

-Now once we have an area setup, an example workflow is as follows (note you need an active kerberos ticket)
+Now, once we have an area setup, an example workflow is as follows (note you need an active kerberos ticket)

     source wbmtools/virenv/bin/activate #we now go into our special python env export PYTHON27PATH=$PYTHON27PATH:wbmtools